greenplum-db/gpdb/gpdb-doc/markdown/install_guide/migrate-oss-to-vmware.html.md

 ---
-title: Migrating from Open Source Greenplum Database to VMware Greenplum Database
+title: Migrating from Open Source Greenplum Database to VMware Greenplum
 ---

-This topic walks you through migration from an Open Source Greenplum Database to the commercial VMware Greenplum Database.
+This topic walks you through migration from an Open Source Greenplum Database to commercial VMware Greenplum.

+>**Note**
+>This process involves replacement of the application and software but does not migrate any data.

 Information is presented in the following topics:

 [Before You Begin](#before-you-begin)<br>
 [Steps to Migrate](#steps)<br>

 ## <a id="before-you-begin"></a> Before You Begin

-- If you have configured the Greenplum Platform Extension Framework (PXF) in your previous Greenplum Database installation, you must stop the PXF service, and you might need to back up PXF configuration files before upgrading to a new version of Greenplum Database.
-Refer to [PXF Pre-Upgrade Actions topic](../pxf/upgrade_pxf_6x.html#pxfpre)] for instructions.
+- If you have configured the Greenplum Platform Extension Framework (PXF) in your previous Greenplum Database installation, you must stop the PXF service, and you must back up PXF configuration files before upgrading to a new version of Greenplum Database.
+Refer to [PXF Pre-Upgrade Actions topic](../pxf/upgrade_pxf_6x.html#pxfpre) for instructions.

-- If you were previously using any Greenplum Database extensions such as `gpbackup`, and want to upgrade from an Open Source Greenplum Database to a commercial VMware Greenplum Database -- for example, upgrading from a 6.22.0 open source Greenplum Database to a 6.23.0 commercial VMware Greenplum Databse, you might need to re-install the extensions.
-You can download the corresponding packages from VMware Tanzu Network, and use the `gppkg` utility to re-install the extensions.
+- If you were previously using any Greenplum Database extensions such as `gpbackup`, and want to migrate from an Open Source Greenplum Database to a commercial VMware Greenplum -- for example, migrating from a 6.22 open source Greenplum Database to a 6.22 commercial VMware Greenplum Database, you must reinstall the extensions.
+You can download the corresponding packages from VMware Tanzu Network, and use the `gppkg` utility to reinstall the extensions.

-- Review the Greenplum Database [Platform Requirements topic](platform-requirements-overview.html) to verify that you have all software you need in place to successfully migrate to VMware Greenplum Database.
+- Review the Greenplum Database [Platform Requirements topic](platform-requirements-overview.html) to verify that you have all software you need in place to successfully migrate to VMware Greenplum.

 ## <a id="steps"></a>Steps to Migrate

-Migrating from an open source Greenplum Database to a commercial VMware Greenplum database involves stopping the open source Greenplum Database, updating the Greenplum Database binary files (WHAT DOES THIS MEAN, EXACTLY?), and restarting the Greenplum Database.
-If you are using Greenplum Database extension packages, there are additional requirements, as summarized in the [Prerequisites](#prerequisites) section.
+Migrating from an open source Greenplum Database to commercial VMware Greenplum involves stopping the open source Greenplum Database, replacing the Greenplum Database software, and restarting the database.
+If your open source Greenplum Database includes optional extension packages, there are additional requirements, as summarized in the [Prerequisites](#prerequisites) section.

 Here are the detailed migration steps: